idugalic/micro-company/README.md

 ## What is cloud native

 To understand “cloud native,” we must first understand “cloud.”
 In the context of this application, **cloud refers to Platform as a Service**.
 PaaS providers expose a platform that hides infrastructure details from the application developer, where that platform resides on top of Infrastructure as a Service (IaaS).
-It is special kind of PaaS.
-It is CaaS.

 ### CaaS
 Containers as a service (CaaS) is a offering from cloud providers that includes compute resources, a container engine, and container orchestration tools.
 Developers can use the framework, via API or a web interface, to facilitate and manage container and application deployment.
 It can be considered a new layer for cloud platforms that lies somewhere between Infrastructure-as-a-Service and Platform-as-a-Service offerings for application development.